Optimisation Techniques

 We can fix the N+1 problem by using eager loading, where the related objects are loaded with the parent object up front.
 The child objects are automatically loaded along with its parent object.

-The ORM accomplishes this by consolidating a JOIN to the SELECT statement to load the related objects at simultaneously, or by emitting additional SELECT statements to load the related child objects.
+The ORM accomplishes this by consolidating a JOIN to the SELECT statement to load the related objects simultaneously, or by emitting additional SELECT statements to load the related child objects.

 Eager loading is advantageous when we want to fetch information about all or numerous child objects along with its parent object.
 It’s also a good practice to use this to reduce further queries and alleviate further load to the database.